W. W. Rouse Ball

-Walter William Rouse Ball (Note: Pronounced /ˈwɔːl.tər ˈwɪl.jəm raʊs bɔːl/.)
+Walter William Rouse Ball (Note: Pronounced /ˈwɔːl.tər ˈwɪl.jəm raʊs bɔːl/; that is, Rouse rhymes with mouse, unlike the ordinary word rouse.)
 (14 August 1850 – 4 April 1925), known as W. W. Rouse Ball, was a British mathematician, lawyer, and fellow at Trinity College, Cambridge, from 1878 to 1905.
 He was also a keen amateur magician, and the founding president of the Cambridge Pentacle Club in 1919, one of the world's oldest magic societies.

 Life

 Born 14 August 1850 in Hampstead, London, Ball was the son and heir of Walter Frederick Ball, of 3, St John's Park Villas, South Hampstead, London.
 Educated at University College School, he entered Trinity College, Cambridge, in 1870, became a scholar and first Smith's Prizeman, and gained his BA in 1874 as second Wrangler.
 He became a Fellow of Trinity in 1875, and remained one for the rest of his life.

 He died on 4 April 1925 in Elmside, Cambridge, and is buried at the Parish of the Ascension Burial Ground in Cambridge.

 He is commemorated in the naming of the small pavilion, now used as changing rooms and toilets, on Jesus Green in Cambridge.